DennyScott/TheFarEast/README.md

 * Basic Room
 * Dialog Box
 * Dark and Candle Lit
-* Slums
 * House has been unused for a number of years.
+Not from Poor Area, man is from the military.
-* Cellar
+* Cellar/small Storage Room
 * Stairs
 * Bust
 * Boxes